dragoscalin33/TaoziTree_Analysis/README_FINAL.md

 This study not only identifies key areas for growth but also highlights the critical need for experienced pedagogical leadership—a role perfectly aligned with your expertise.

 * **Bridging the Gap:** The data shows a direct correlation between teacher tenure/experience and class performance (attendance and revenue generation).
 The current model, where newer teachers may rotate frequently or lack structured support, directly contributes to observed inefficiencies and lower student engagement in many classes.
-Your **20 years of experience as a Yoga Maestro** directly addresses this critical gap, offering a depth of pedagogical wisdom that data alone cannot provide.
+Your **20 years of expertise as a Yoga Maestro** directly addresses this critical gap, offering a depth of pedagogical wisdom that data alone cannot provide.
 * **Driving Quantifiable Results:** As a "Director de Formación y Calidad Docente," you would implement the solutions the data calls for:
     * **Structured Training:** Elevating teaching standards across the entire team.
     * **Performance Monitoring:** Using data to provide targeted, actionable feedback and evaluate teacher growth.